 unless the action is taken as authorised by, and in accordance with the terms and conditions of, a permit held by that person.

-Note for this regulation:
+Note for this subregulation:

-A person who contravenes this regulation commits an offence under section 24(2).
+A person who contravenes this subregulation commits an offence under section 24(2).

-18. Movement of stock from cattle tick infected area

-(1) In this regulation —

-cattle tick infected area means any part of the State for which cattle tick is not a declared pest;

-stock does not include ostriches or poultry.

-(2) A person must not bring stock from a cattle tick infected area into an area of the State for which cattle tick is a declared pest unless the stock is certified in accordance with the Biosecurity and Agriculture Management (Quality Assurance and Accreditation) Regulations 2013 regulation 4 or 6 as being free from cattle tick (Boophilus microplus).
+(2) A person other than an inspector must not, unless the person has been given an authorisation or direction to do so by an inspector, bring a potential carrier of an organism that is a declared pest for a DP area into that area from another area of the State if the action is contrary to any requirements determined under regulation 8A relating to the introduction of the potential carrier.

-Note for this regulation:
+Note for this subregulation:

-A person who contravenes this regulation commits an offence under section 24(2).
+A person who contravenes this subregulation commits an offence under section 24(2).

+[Regulation 17 amended: Gazette 6 Sep 2019 p.
+3187-8.]

+[18.
+Deleted: Gazette 6 Sep 2019 p.
+3188.]

 19. Movement of bees, hive products and appliances

 (1) In this regulation —